caddyserver/website/src/docs/markdown/caddyfile/directives/reverse_proxy.md

 Load balancing is used whenever more than one upstream is defined.

 - **lb_policy** is the name of the load balancing policy, along with any options.
 Default: `random`.
 Can be:
-	- `first` - choose first available upstream
-	- `header` - map request header to sticky upstream
-	- `ip_hash` - map client IP to sticky upstream
-	- `least_conn` - choose upstream with fewest number of current requests
 	- `random` - randomly choose an upstream
 	- `random_choose <n>` - selects two or more upstreams randomly, then chooses one with least load (`n` is usually 2)
+	- `first` - choose first available upstream, from the order they are defined in the config
 	- `round_robin` - iterate each upstream in turn
+	- `least_conn` - choose upstream with fewest number of current requests
+	- `ip_hash` - map client IP to sticky upstream
 	- `uri_hash` - map URI to sticky upstream
+	- `header [field]` - map request header to sticky upstream
 	- `cookie [<name> [<secret>]]` - based on the given cookie (default name is `lb` if not specified), which value is hashed; optionally with a secret for HMAC-SHA256

 - **lb_try_duration** is a [duration value](/docs/conventions#durations) that defines how long to try selecting available backends for each request if the next available host is down.
 By default, this retry is disabled.
 Clients will wait for up to this long while the load balancer tries to find an available upstream host.